kmills006/dotfiles/README.md

 ```/Library/Ruby/Gems/2.0.0/gems/tmuxinator-0.6.11/lib/tmuxinator.rb```

-The file is going to be a “READ ONLY" file so you might not be able
+The file is going to be a "READ ONLY" file so you might not be able
 to save in on vim depending on the settings you have.

 ```vim /Library/Ruby/Gems/2.0.0/gems/tmuxinator-0.6.11/lib/tmuxinator/assets/sample.yml```